-Research Project (Dissertation)
+Research Project (Dissertation) 2023-24

 School Of Natural Sciences

-Semester 1 a 2
+Module - Semester 1 & 2

 The module allows students to undertake an extensive and original independent investigation of a topic of relevance to their degree programme.
 It may involve practical experimentation in the laboratory and/or field or a non-experimental study.
 It is conducted under the supervision of a member of academic staff.
 The module also provides opportunities for students to develop their own ideas, to show initiative, to work on their own and to follow an agreed plan, and for these attributes to be assessed.
 The project must be written up in the form of a research honours project, to a specified format.
 In addition, it may also be assessed by a poster presentation, oral presentation, or other method, that may vary according to the degree programme, but that will be specified at the start of the module.